Nivalyx/osu-wiki/wiki/Mapping_and_Modding_Timeline/id.md

 - **2015-12-27:** [BN tests](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Nominator_Test) were implemented for BN applications.
     - These tests required users to answer a multiple choice form and mod a problem-filled beatmap. <!-- date used is when the "BN Examinations - Answer Keys" document was created. first test was published a month or so later -->

 Secara keseluruhan, terdapat **1394 beatmap** yang di-rank sepanjang tahun 2015.
-Jumlah beatmap Ranked pada tahun ini meningkat pesat setelah pada 4 tahun sebelumnya angka ini cenderung stagnan dari tahun ke tahun.
+Jumlah beatmap Ranked pada tahun ini kembali meningkat pesat setelah pada 4 tahun sebelumnya angka ini cenderung stagnan dari tahun ke tahun.

 ## 2016